 On December 22, 2009, Filner was one of 33 U.S. Representatives who wrote to Secretary of State Hillary Clinton, urging her to press the Israeli government to lift its ban on Palestinian student travel between Gaza and the West Bank.
 Five weeks later, Filner was one of 54 members of Congress to sign a letter asking President Barack Obama to push Israel to end its Gaza blockade, which had been enacted to prevent the flow of deadly weapons into that region.

 When the anti-capitalist Occupy Wall Street (OWS) demonstrations were first launched in the fall of 2011, Filner was initially enthusiastic about the movement, describing it as “very energetic” and “very energizing.”
-He made several visits to OWS’s Washington, DC encampment, where he engaged in friendly discussions with the veteran pro-Castro radical Medea Benjamin.
+He made several visits to OWS’s Washington, D.C. encampment, where he engaged in friendly discussions with Medea Benjamin.
 Moreover, Filner aspired to “introduce a bill” in Congress “that [listed] all the Occupy demands [and] that we could call Occupy America.”
 Eventually, however, Filner became disillusioned by what he described as OWS’s obstinacy and lack of clarity.

-On October 26, 2012, Filner, during his mayoral campaign, appeared at a Planned Parenthood rally to accuse his opponent of being part of the Republican Party’s “war on women.”
-There, he boasted of his thirty-year-long “perfect record on choice [regarding abortion rights] and all those [women’s] issues.”
-And he emphasized how vital it was for voters to elect candidates who have “the right goals, the right philosophy, the right background.”
+While campaigning in October 2012, Filner appeared at a Planned Parenthood rally to accuse his opponent of being part of the Republican Party’s “war on women,” and to boast of his thirty-year-long “perfect record on choice [regarding abortion rights] and all those [women’s] issues.”
+That same year, Planned Parenthood stated: “For twenty years, Bob Filner has defended women.”